Frequently Asked Questions

 How long is each session?

 Most of our classes are 60 minutes long.
 We do have a few slightly shorter classes at 45minutes long.
-A 1:1 personalised session is 45minutes.
+A 1:1 personalised session is 60 minutes.

 How do I find you?

-Each class has a map of location when you go to bookings or you can view interactive maps on Timetables page
+Each class has a map of location when you go to book.

 Yes- Pilates is a great way to exercise whilst pregnant.
 It can help strengthen your back, core, pelvic floor and condition you for childbirth.
 We advise you to check with your GP before starting any new exercise programme during pregnancy.
 We have an ante natal class which is specifically tailored to pregnant ladies, but you are welcome to join any of our classes, and our instructors will adapt the exercises to suit you and your stage of pregnancy.